SPREADSHEETS FOR ENVIRONMENTAL FOOTPRINT

 EPA's Methodology for Understanding and Reducing a Project's Environmental Footprint

-Supporting Spreadsheets for Environmental Footprint Analysis (SEFA)
+EPA's Spreadsheets for Environmental Footprint Analysis (SEFA)

 EPA studied the environmental footprints of three remedial options for remediating chlorinated solvents in the groundwater at Romic East Palo Alto